mh001/buybackcalc/README.md

  * Raspbian on a Raspberry Pi
  * Cygwin on Windows

-The calculators needs to communicate with a running Nu server (`nud`) to get current Nubits moneysupply.
-So when running the calculator, `nud` should be running and synchronized with Nu network.
-You should edit the code on line

-`NUD=../daemon/nd`

-to add the command line that runs `nud` on your computer.
-For example `../daemon/nd` is how I run `nud` on Windows command line.

 ## run the calculator
 * On linux or Cygwin, just run